 - Jan 4: eggs hatch, young tiny hatchlings

-It's only long when you're first beginning with this first round.
-If we have new eggs hatching every day, then the cycle continues everyday.
-Let's say you don't harvest all of the larvae for feeding, but keep some for reproduction.
-From Jan 20, we can wait another 3 weeks.
-After 40-50 days from incubation depending on the temperature, you can get:
+If you don't harvest all of the larvae for chicken feeding but keep some for reproduction then, from Jan 20, we can wait another 3 weeks.
+We can get:

-- Feb 9: the flies mate & we get more free eggs
+- Feb 9 (21 days later): the flies mate & we get more free eggs

 - And the cycle goes on

 We only have to wait for the first one or two months, then when the cycle kick starts you can really get a good supply of BSF eggs & larvae almost every day.
-As you have chickens, you can use the chicken manure as the food source for these larvae.
+The total cycle days, depending on the temperature, are about 40-50 days from egg to fly.